-The Group owns 100 per cent. of Sinchi Wayra, a company that operates two mining units and concentrating facilities in the Oruro and Potosi regions of Bolivia.
-Additionally, the Group owns 100 per cent. of Illapa, a company that has a 45:55 joint venture agreement with the government of Bolivia and operates two mining units and concentrating facilities in the Oruro and Potosi regions of Bolivia.
-Collectively, the mines have a current production capacity of approximately 70,000 tonnes of zinc in concentrate and approximately 10,000 tonnes of lead in concentrate per annum.
+The Group owns 100 per cent. of Sinchi Wayra, a company that operates the three Caballo Blanco mining units and a concentrating facility in the Potosi region of Bolivia.
+Additionally, the Group owns 100 per cent. of Illapa, a company that has a 45:55 joint venture agreement with the government of Bolivia and operates two mining units and concentrating facilities, Bolivar and Porco, in the Oruro and Potosi regions of Bolivia.
+Collectively, the mines have a current production capacity of approximately 50,000-60,000 tonnes of zinc in concentrate and approximately 6,000 tonnes of lead in concentrate per annum.